-The Company expects that the 2016 Annual Meeting of Stockholders will be held in May 2016, but the exact date, time, and location of such meeting have yet to be determined.
-A stockholder who intends to present a proposal at that annual meeting must submit the proposal in writing to the Company at its address of 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209, and the Company must receive the proposal no later than November 11, 2015, in order for the proposal to be considered for inclusion in the Company's proxy statement for that meeting.
+The Company expects that the 2017 Annual Meeting of Stockholders will be held in May 2017, but the exact date, time, and location of such meeting have yet to be determined.
+A stockholder who intends to present a proposal at that annual meeting pursuant to the SEC's Rule 14a-8 must submit the proposal in writing to the Company at its address, Capitala Finance Corp., 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209, and the Company must receive the proposal on or before November 17, 2016, in order for the proposal to be considered for inclusion in the Company's proxy statement for that meeting.
 The submission of a proposal does not guarantee its inclusion in the Company's proxy statement or presentation at the meeting.